xingzhong/PandasTA/README.md

 PandasTA
 ========

-This is a script to do technique analysis on stock data from Yahoo Finance.
+This is a script to do technical analysis on stock data from Yahoo Finance.

-It use python-pandas to read historical stock data, and then use TA-lib to calculate several essential technique analysis indicators.
+It use python-pandas to read historical stock data, and then use TA-lib to calculate several essential technical analysis indicators.

 The input is simple list of ticker names.
 The output is pandas' panel data structure which contains all relevant information.